chencyc123/sts4/Live-Application-Information.md

 **Step 3**: Configure the Editor

-The final step differs slighty depending on the Editor you are using (Eclipse / Vscode / Atom).
+The final step differs slightly depending on the Editor you are using (Eclipse / Vscode / Atom).
 But each of the editors are configured by pasting an identical json snippet into a specific setting.
 The snippet should look something like the following:

 ```
 [